 If your family is unfamiliar with navigating the challenges of college, who do you turn to for support?
 Be sure to tap into the many mentors who may be able to help.
-Your RA, instructors, and advisor are great places to start.
+Your Synergy peer mentor, RA, instructors, and ACES advisor are great places to start.
+Your Synergy advisor, Makayla Stewart, or peer mentor can also help you get connected with a mentor or advisor who has experienced being first-generation and going through college.